A Digital Audio Workstation is the key component of your music production setup.

 Cubase LE is a great entry into the world of computer-based music production, and offers powerful, yet easy-to-use software tools for all genres.

-You can use up to 16 audio tracks, 24 MIDI tracks for external instruments, and up to eight instrument tracks.
+You can use up to 16 audio tracks, 24 MIDI tracks for virtual instruments, and up to eight instrument tracks.
 Stereo mixes can be bounced to disk in either WAV or AIFF format.
 Exporting stereo mixes as MP3s is also possible.

-Cubase LE features a set of powerful, inspiring instruments and awesome sounds.
+Cubase LE features a set of powerful, inspiring virtual instruments and awesome sounds.
 HALion Sonic SE is a versatile sound production tool, which combines a massive sample library, with a powerful synthesizer engine and effects.

 Also included is the renowned drum production tool Groove Agent SE, which is ready to help you create amazing beats, whatever genre you’re working in.
 Recording instrument can also be enhanced with the AmpSimulator, which provides a number of amp emulations and settings you can tweak.